hucik14/rational-linkages/README.md

    <code>pip install -e .[opt,dev,doc]</code> including the development and documentation dependencies.

+Additionally, on Linux systems, mesa-libGL is required for plotting.
+For example, on Ubuntu, it can be installed using:

+   <code>sudo apt install libgl1-mesa-glx</code>

 ## Citing the package

 For additional information, see our preprint paper, and in the case of usage, please,